atharav20/Students-performance-predictor/README.md

 matplotlib (Optional): For visualization (if added later).

 ### How to set up the project :-
-To get this project up and running on your local machine, follow these steps:
+To set up the up this project on your local computer follow the given steps :
-Clone the Repository
+First Clone the Repository
-1) First, clone the project to your local machine:
+1) Clone the project on your local computer first by writing the following command on your computer :
    git clone https://github.com/your-username/student-performance-prediction.git

-2) Navigate to the Project Folder
+2) Then navigate to the Project Folder
-   Go into the project directory:
+   By Going into the project directory:
    cd student-performance-prediction

 3) Create a Virtual Environment (Optional but recommended)
-   It’s a good practice to create a virtual environment to manage dependencies: python -m venv venv
+   To manage dependencies it is beter to create virtual enviroment on your computer: python -m venv venv

-4) Activate the Virtual Environment
+4) On your computer activate the virtual Environment:

-   On Windows:
+   On Windows type this command:
    .\venv\Scripts\activate

-   On macOS/Linux:
+   On macOS/Linux type this command:
    source venv/bin/activate

 5) Install the Dependencies